Function-Correcting Codes: Real-Valued Functions

+Those functions have practical importance as they are activation functions, and their derivatives, used in neural networks\footnote{In neural networks, the considered functions are multivariate, they take as input a model vector $\mathbf{a}$ and a weight vector $\mathbf{w}$.
+However, they only operate on the inner product $\mathbf{w}^T\mathbf{a}$.
+To that end, we express the inner product of those vectors by the scalar $x = \mathbf{w}^T\mathbf{a}$ and treat those functions as univariate.}.

+Throughout this section we discuss \fccs~whose encoding is based on the function value only, as in Theorem \ref{thm:achievability}.
+Thus, the defining quantity of interest is the function distance matrix $\D_{\ML_g}(t,f_1,\dots,f_\I)$, which we abbreviate by $\D_{g}$.

-We now study three of the functions mentioned above.
+We now study the three functions mentioned above.
 We delay the study of the derivatives of the sigmoid and $\tanh(x)$ function for only after Lemma~\ref{lem:ml_functions2}.
-These three functions can be divided into two classes: a class of functions that are bijective on a certain interval and constant (output equal to $0$) otherwise, such as the $\mathrm{ReLU}$ function; and a class of functions that are bijective on a certain interval, have approximately constant output for small values of $x$ and for large values $x$, such as the $\mathrm{sigmoid}$ and $\tanh$ functions.
+These three functions can be divided into two classes: a class of functions that are bijective on a certain interval and constant (output equal to $0$) otherwise, such as the $\mathrm{ReLU}$ function; and a class of functions that are bijective on a certain interval and have approximately constant output for small and large values of $x$, such as the $\mathrm{sigmoid}$ and $\tanh$ functions.
 To see this division notice that numerically one can consider $\tanh(x) = 1$ for all $x\geq 6$ and $\tanh(x) = - 1$ for all $x\leq - 6$.
 Similarly $\sigma(x) = 1$ for $x\geq 10$ and $\sigma(x) = 0$ for $x\leq -10$.
 The ReLU function is a bijective function for all $x> 0$ and is $0$ otherwise (cf. Fig.~\ref{fig:ml_functions}).

 Let $[a,b]\subset \mathbb{R}$ be the interval in which the function $g$ is bijective and assume for simplicity that $\epsilon$ divides $b-a$.
 For notational convenience, we denote the binary vector representing a certain quantization center $c$ by $\mathbf{w}_i$, $\mathbf{u}_i$ or $\mathbf{v}_i$ if $c<a$, $a\leq c\leq b$ or $c>b$, respectively.
 In addition we define $\displaystyle d(\u_i,\mathbf{v}) \triangleq \min_{\ell} d(\u_i,\mathbf{v}_\ell)$ to be the Hamming distance between the binary vector $\u_i$ representing a quantization center $c_1\in [a,b]$ and all binary vectors representing a quantization center $c_2<a$.
 We define $\displaystyle d(\u_i,\mathbf{v})$ and $d(\mathbf{v}, \mathbf{w})$ similarly.